zichaoli/zichaoli.github.io/_pages/about.md

 ---

-I'm a Master student of ECE at UCSD and fortunately advised by Prof. [Jingbo Shang](https://shangjingbo1226.github.io/).
-I obtained my B.S. from Nanjing University in 2019.
+I'm a PHD student of CSE at UCSC and fortunately advised by Prof. [Cihang Xie](https://cihangxie.github.io/).
+I obtained my B.S. from Nanjing University in 2019 and my M.S. from UCSD advised by Prof. [Jingbo Shang](https://shangjingbo1226.github.io01/).
 My research interest lies at the intersection of computer vision and machine learning.
 I am particularly interested in adversarial machine learning.

 <!-- ## Research Interests